 - Physical therapy or exercise is often recommended as a component of pain management treatment.
 This is where “move it or lose it” comes into play.
 Being sedentary after an injury or surgery can lengthen recovery time and aggravate pain symptoms.
-Exercise products endorphins which are known to prevent pain signals from reaching the brain.
+Exercise produces endorphins which are known to prevent pain signals from reaching the brain.

 - Food intake during pain management can help or hinder during recovery.
 Foods high in fat and sugar and milk products will aggravate inflammation.
-While adding Ginger and Turmeric to your diet will aide in reducing inflammation.
+While adding Ginger and Turmeric to your diet will aid in reducing inflammation.

 Talk to your physician about alternatives for pain management.
 He/she will be able to recommend the right treatment for your particular ailment.